-Levels of Service Actual Results LTP 2018-28 target LTP 2021-31 Proposed Performance Targets Performance Measures 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Year 10 2030/31 Land Use Planning & Strategic Transport 9.5.1.1 Guidance on where and how the city grows through the District Plan District Plan is operative District Plan is operative Maintain operative District Plan Maintain operative District Plan, including monitoring outcomes to info changes, and giving effect to national and regional policy statements 9.5.4 Process private plan change requests 100% compliance 100% compliance 100% of any proposed private plan changes comply with statutory processes and timeframes 100% of any proposed private plan changes comply with statutory processes and timeframes 9.5.7.4 Develop a coastal hazard assessment and strategic adaptation framework to guide the development of adaptation pathways with communities who will be exposed to coastal hazards caused by climate change New level of s ervice 1 Develop and release updated Coastal Hazard Assessment and Strategic Adaptation Framework.
-Commence work with first tranche of priority communities Plans for first t communities.
-Commence with second tranche Establish streamlined processes for the development of Community Adaptation Plans.
-Ensure implementation and monitoring processes are in place 17.0.1.8 Deliver integrated spatial planning that supports growth and development and meets the needs of the community New level of s ervice 2 Adopt a Spatial Plan for Christchurch Christchurch S reviewed annu required. patial Plan is ally and updated as Spatial Plan is updated
+Levels of Service Actual Results LTP 2018-28 target LTP 2021-31 Proposed Performance Targets Performance Measures 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Year 10 2030/31 Land Use Planning & Strategic Transport 9.5.1.1 Guidance on where and how the city grows through the District Plan District Plan is operative District Plan is operative Maintain operative District Plan Maintain operative District Plan, including monitoring outcomes to inform changes, and giving effect to national and regional policy statements 9.5.4 Process private plan change requests 100% compliance 100% compliance 100% of any proposed private plan changes comply with statutory processes and timeframes 100% of any proposed private plan changes comply with statutory processes and timeframes

+Levels of Service Actual Results LTP 2018-28 target LTP 2021-31 Propos ed Performance Tar gets Performance Measures 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Year 10 2030/31 9.5.7.4 Develop a coastal hazard assessment and strategic adaptation framework to guide the development of adaptation pathways with communities who will be exposed to coastal hazards caused by climate change New level of service 1 Develop and release updated Coastal Hazard Assessment and Strategic Adaptation Framework.
+Commence work with first tranche of priority communities prodated Hazard communities.
+Commence engagement with second tranche of communities. on ork. orce h first of communities and moni processes implement of communities.
+Streamling processes the developm Communities.
+Adaptation Plans.
+Ensimplement and moni processes 17.0.1.8 Deliver integrated spatial planning that supports growth and development and meets the needs of the community New level of service 2 Adopt a Spatial Plan for Christchurch Christchurch Sp reviewed annua required. atial Plan is lly and updated as Spatial Plan is updated Strategic Policy 17.0.1.2 Advice to Council on high priority policy and planning issues that affect the City.
+Advice is aligned with and delivers on the governance expectations as evidenced through the Council Strategic Framework 3 Achieved Achieved Annual strategy and policy forward work programme is aligned to Council Strategic Framework, and is submitted to Executive Leadership Team, and Council as required •